DAY 1Feb 01 2018

 The woman is scanning my items and I open my grocery bag to start loading up.
 Someone else comes over and pulls a yogurt out from my bag and says “We sell this here.
 You took it.”
 She then proceeds to tear through my bag, pulling out milk, and beer, rice.
 “We sell this, we sell this, we sell this.
 You took from us.”

-At this point she’s screaming and my, normally excellent, Spanish is failing me under pressure, and I manage to tell them to calm down and eventually dig out my receipt from the previous store.
-Even once I showed them everything was accounted for, they were asking me to leave their store.
+At this point she’s screaming and my, normally excellent, Spanish is failing me under pressure.
+I stutter out a “tranquila” and eventually dig out my receipt from the previous store.
+Even once I showed them everything was accounted for, they were yelling at me to leave their store.

 This, in my gut opinion, was one of my first racist encounters of the year.
 I have received a ton of attention, especially in South America, about my skin color, but this was the first time I was made to feel unwelcome and like a criminal.
 Most of the attention has been in a spirit of curiosity (“¿eres de arabe?” “¿eres de aquí?”
 “Tienes un color linda.”, etc etc), and sometimes has been catcall-y, but never hostile.
 Perhaps because I’m short, and American, and often in neon Thailand tanks, and overall nonthreatening, or because I default with a smile, or maybe because I’m just lucky, this hasn’t really been an issue in any country I’ve ever visited.
 Hopefully it doesn’t happen again, but it was eye opening and disturbing to experience.